OpenQuadruped/spot_mini_mini/README.md

 ### Reinforcement Learning

 #### Stability on Difficult Terrain
 An interesting RL challenge was to induce stability on randomized and programmatically generated rough terrain.
-For this challenge, a simple Proportional controller was employed to deliver yaw correction as would be the case if the robot were teleoperated or able to localize itself.For increased policy robustness, the terrain, link masses and foot frictions are randomized on each environment reset.
+For this challenge, a simple Proportional controller was employed to deliver yaw correction as would be the case if the robot were teleoperated or able to localize itself.
+For increased policy robustness, the terrain, link masses and foot frictions are randomized on each environment reset.

 Here, the action space is 14-dimensional, consisting of `Clearance Height` (1), `Body Height` (1), and `Foot XYZ Residual` modulations (12). `Clearance Height` is treated through an exponential filter (`alpha = 0.7`), but all other actions are processed directly.
 These results were trained with only 149 epochs.